The Carlyle Group: Founding and early history

-Carlyle was founded in 1987 as an investment banking boutique by five partners with backgrounds in finance and government: William E. Conway Jr., Stephen L. Norris, David Rubenstein, Daniel A. D'Aniello and Greg Rosenbaum.
+Carlyle was founded in 1987 as a boutique investment bank by five partners with backgrounds in finance and government: William E. Conway Jr., Stephen L. Norris, David Rubenstein, Daniel A. D'Aniello and Greg Rosenbaum.
 The founding partners named the firm after the Carlyle Hotel in New York City (named for Thomas Carlyle) where Norris and Rubenstein had planned the new investment business.
 Rubenstein, a Washington-based lawyer, had worked in the Carter Administration.
 Norris and D'Aneillo had worked together at Marriott Corporation; Conway was a finance executive at MCI Communications.
 Rosenbaum left in the first year and Norris departed in 1995.
 Rubenstein, Conway and D'Aneillo remain active in the business.
 Carlyle was founded with $5 million of financial backing from T. Rowe Price, Alex.
 Brown & Sons, First Interstate Equities, and the Richard King Mellon family.

 In the late 1980s, Carlyle raised capital deal-by-deal to pursue leveraged buyout investments, including a failed takeover battle for Chi-Chi's.
 The firm raised its first dedicated buyout fund with $100 million of investor commitments in 1990.
 In its early years, Carlyle also advised in transactions including, in 1991, a $500 million investment in Citigroup by Prince Al-Waleed bin Talal, a member of the Saudi royal family.

 Carlyle developed a reputation for acquiring businesses related to the defense industry.
 In 1992, Carlyle completed the acquisition of the Electronics division of General Dynamics Corporation, renamed GDE Systems, a producer of military electronics systems.
 Carlyle would sell the business to Tracor in October 1994.
 Carlyle acquired Magnavox Electronic Systems, the military communications and electronic-warfare systems segment of Magnavox, from Philips Electronics in 1993.
 Carlyle sold Magnavox for about $370 million to Hughes Aircraft Company in 1995.
 Carlyle also invested in Vought Aircraft through a partnership with Northrop Grumman.
 Carlyle's most notable defense industry investment came in October 1997 with its acquisition of United Defense Industries.
 The $850 million acquisition of United Defense represented Carlyle's largest investment to that point.
 Carlyle completed an IPO of United Defense on the New York Stock Exchange in December 2001, then sold the rest of the stock in April 2004.
 In more recent years, Carlyle has invested less in the defense industry.